Hormone Replacement Therapy for Women

 - Without contraindications — we screen for breast cancer history, estrogen-dependent cancers, history of stroke or heart attack, active liver disease, unexplained vaginal bleeding, and blood clotting disorders

 Known risks of HRT.
 Oral estrogen carries a small increased risk of venous thromboembolism (blood clots) and stroke; transdermal estradiol (patch) largely avoids this.
-Combined estrogen-progesterone therapy may slightly increase breast cancer risk with long-term use (>5 years), though the absolute increase is small.
+Combined estrogen-progesterone therapy may modestly increase breast cancer risk with longer-term use.
 We assess your individual cardiovascular and breast cancer risk before prescribing and monitor you throughout treatment.

 All patients complete a medical evaluation and informed consent before beginning treatment.
 Not sure if you're a candidate?
 Start with our Women's Hormone Panel — we'll run the labs and evaluate your situation before recommending anything.